 Planning a One Week Tuscany Trip?
 Good for you!
-Tuscany, Italy features astounding landscapes, incredible architecture, world-class museums and quaint hill towns – all of which make it an excellent destination for a weeklong vacation.
-Our 7 Day Tuscany Itinerary highlights exactly what to see and do to make the most of your holiday.
+Our 7 Day Tuscany Itinerary highlights exactly what to see and do to make the most of your vacation!

 Florence

-The capital of Tuscany, Florence is a must-see city on your Tuscan vacation.
-Highlights include astounding Renaissance architecture, some of the best museums in the world, Michelangelo’s David statue, beautiful gardens and historic districts.
+The capital of Tuscany, Florence is a must-see city on your vacation!
+Highlights include astounding Renaissance architecture, some of the best museums in the world, beautiful gardens and historic districts.
 Read more in our complete guide to Florence in 3 Days.

 Chianti

 The famous Tuscany wine region of Chianti is idyllic!
-We recommend visiting Chianti on a tour from Florence – either a wine tasting tour, Vespa scooter ride or bicycling adventure.
+We recommend visiting Chianti on an excursion from Florence – either a wine tasting tour, Vespa scooter ride or bicycling adventure.

 Pisa